Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: INTRODUCTION

 The identified lack of process results in unresolved challenges for the development process of HAV.
 As shown before, the necessary driving behavior of HAV is based on the ODD.
-In the development process of HAV, the intended driving behavior is specified, for example, in the form of an item definition as in ISO 26262 \cite{ISO.2018}.
-In order to obtain an item definition that is complete, it is therefore essential to have comprehensive knowledge of the behavioral demands from the ODD.
-Based on the item definition, requirements for the driving automation are systematically derived.
-However, these requirements are only valid for the considered item definition, so that behavioral demands not listed in the item definition cannot be addressed.
+ISO 21448 \cite{SOTIF} gives guidance on how to ensure that the intended functionality is safe.
+This means that there is absence of unreasonable risk due to hazards resulting from functional insufficiencies of the intended functionality or its implementation.
+This includes insufficiency of specification \cite{SOTIF}.
+A complete and explicit representation of the constraints on vehicle behavior imposed by traffic rules is therefore indispensable within the functional specification.
+The functional specification forms the basis for the systematic derivation of requirements for the driving automation in the system development process.
+However, these requirements are only valid for the considered functional specification, so that behavioral demands not listed in the functional specification cannot be addressed.
 The resulting specification gap propagates to the test case definition - even with complete test coverage with regards to the previously derived requirements.
-A uniform and holistic description of the behavioral demands resulting from the ODD is therefore required, which is already available at the beginning of a development process.
-Such a description is the only way to close these specification gaps, including missing test cases. \IEEEpubidadjcol
+A uniform and holistic description of the behavioral demands resulting from the ODD is therefore required, which needs to be available at the beginning of the development process.

 Unsolved challenges also arise for the operation of HAVs.
 For traffic rule-compliant behavior, the surrounding scenery must be permanently analyzed while driving using a database that translates the occurring scenery elements and their concrete combinations into the applicable behavior rules.
 Another problem is mission planning and continuation when driving capabilities are degraded.
 It is not known for which road sections within the ODD which driving capabilities are required.
 Thus, the driving mission must be aborted in case of degradation, since otherwise no safe operation of the vehicle can be guaranteed.
 Thus, no route planning is possible that takes into account the current driving capabilities of HAV and checks whether they meet the behavioral requirements of a selected route.
 In both cases, it would be easier to store the applicable behavioral demands directly in a map, for example.
 A first approach to this is the map framework \textit{Lanelet2} \cite{Poggenhans.2018} which represents traffic rules within the map.
 However, behavioral demands are not mapped uniformly and completely.